The Khorasan Group.

 Most of the group’s roughly two dozen operatives came to Syria from Afghanistan and Pakistan in 2012.
 Khorasan is allegedly led by Muhsin al-Fadhli — there are unconfirmed reports that Fadhli was killed by American bombs.
 He’s a longtime al-Qaeda veteran who was one of a handful to know about the September 11 attacks before they happened.
 The United States bombed targets it believed were connected to Khorasan on September 23, the same day it began bombing Islamic State in Iraq and Syria (ISIS) in Syria.

 Those are the bare basics.
 Beyond that, there isn’t a lot known about Khorasan — and understanding these ambiguities is critical to understanding what degree of threat the group poses and its role in the broader Syrian conflict.

-So Khorasan is a division of Al Qaeda that some people say isn’t a division of Al Qaeda, and it’s dedicated to planning and executing attacks that it hasn’t carried out and might not actually have any plans to carry out.
+So Khorasan is a division of al-Qaeda that some people say isn’t a division of al-Qaeda but just an informal group of dudes, and it’s dedicated to planning and executing attacks that it hasn’t carried out and might not actually have any plans to carry out.
 It’s currently led by a guy who is allegedly no longer alive, and the U.S. may have bombed targets possibly connected with them at the same time it was bombing some other targets connected with another group of bad guys.